IBM/kafka-streaming-click-analysis/README.md

 !!
 In Progress !!

-## Clickstream Analysis using Apache Spark and Kafka
+## Clickstream Analysis using Apache Spark and Apache Kafka

 Clickstream analysis offers useful information about the usage characteristics of a website.